Patriotic People's Armed Troops: Operation

 John Kotelawela Defense Academy, and the SLAF Katunayake Sri Lanka Air Force base.
 Similarly, multiple other military arms affiliated to the JVP carried out attacks under the orders of the Joint Command of the PPAt.
 On April 29, 1988, the Joint Command ordered the attack on the Pannala Air Force base.
 Over 500 weapons and 50,000 rounds of ammunition were taken.

 Death threats

 The Joint Command, Patriotic People's Armed Troops issued death threats calling government troops (SLA, SLAiF, SLN) desert their ranks and to join the PPAt.

 A communique revealed that the Joint Command had ordered its armed troops to eliminate individuals who refuse to collaborate.
 It said that they would not just be dealt as traitors but also enemies of the country by the PPAt.
-As a result of these, the government forces faced and increased amount of desertions from its members.